 2. Task sequencing (text-only)

-This NeuronUP worksheet consists of ordering the steps necessary to carry out an activity.
+This NeuronUP worksheet consists of ordering the necessary steps to carry out an activity.

 With this activity, users have the opportunity to work on their planning, reasoning and comprehension.

-3. Varií combinations
+3. Varied combinations

 Language activities to improve self-esteem